-- (a) An employer must pay an apprentice the rate applicable to the year of the apprenticeship specified in column 1 of Table 4-Junior cooking apprentice minimum rates as follows: - (i) for a full-time employee, the minimum weekly rate specified in column 3; or - (ii) for a part-time employee, the minimum hourly rate specified in column 4.
+- (i) An employer must pay an employee who has completed a full apprenticeship as a qualified tradesperson at not less than the standard rate. - (ii) Except where clause 18.4 applies, an employer must pay an apprentice the rate applicable to the year of the apprenticeship specified in column 1 of Table 5-Junior apprentice-cooking trade minimum rates as follows: - for a full-time employee, the minimum weekly rate specified in column 3; or - for a part-time employee, the minimum hourly rate specified in column 4.